lmcai/HGTScanner/README.md

 # <img src="/images/logo.jpg" width="100" height="100"> 		HGTScanner

-**HGTScanner** is a python package to identify the genomic location and evolutionary history of horizontal gene transfers (HGT) in bacteria-like organellar genomes
+**HGTScanner** is a python package to identify the genomic location and evolutionary history of horizontal gene transfers (HGT) in organellar genomes

 **License**: MIT License